metabase/metabase/docs/permissions/data-sandboxes-draft.md

 ## Native query editing permissions

-People with **native query editing** permissions will always be able to write SQL queries using the original tables in a database, regardless of whether they belong to a data sandbox.
+People with **native query editing** permissions will always be able to write SQL queries using the original tables in a database, even if you add them to a data sandbox.

 If you put Vincent Accountman in two different groups:

 - One group with **Native query editing** permissions to the Sample Database.
 - One group with **Sandboxed** permissions to the Accounts table in the Sample Database.

-Vincent's native query permissions will override the sandboxing permissions, so he'll still be able to write SQL queries using the original, unfiltered Accounts table.
+Vincent's native query permissions will override his sandboxing permissions, so he'll still be able to write SQL queries using the original, unfiltered Accounts table.

 ### Collection permissions